OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

      - Dictionary of lists of target source_objects with target name as key where data is read from.
 Optional.
      - :ref:`source_object_lkup`, :ref:`process_target_object`
      - Yes
+   * - target_object_attributes
+     - Dictionary of lists of target object attributes with target and target object names as keys where data is read from.
+Optional.
+     - :ref:`source_object_attribute`
+     - Yes
    * - config_location
      - Location where Process Tracker configuration file can be found.
 If not set will use the system home directory and check under .process_tracker for the process_tracker_config.ini file.
 Optional.
      - :ref:`configuration`
+     - N/A
    * - dataset_types
      - Single or list of dataset category types.
 Will be associated with the process as well as any extracts, sources/targets, and source/target objects that are associated with the process.
      - :ref:`dataset_type_lkup`, :ref:`extract_dataset_type`, :ref:`process_dataset_type`, :ref:`source_dataset_type`
        , :ref:`source_object_dataset_type`
+     - No
+   * - schedule_frequency
+     - The general frequency at which the process should run.
+     - :ref:`schedule_frequency_lkup`
+     - No

 Once the instance has been instantiated, the rest of the options listed below become available.